pingiun/hask/docs/source/overview.rst

-Defining your own typeclasses is pretty easy--take a look at `~hask3.lang.type_system.Typeclass`:class: and look at the typeclasses defined in `hask.Data.Functor`:mod: and `hask.Data.Num`:mod: to see how it's done.
+Defining your own typeclasses is pretty easy--take a look at `~hask3.lang.type_system.Typeclass`:class: and look at the typeclasses defined in `hask3.Data.Functor`:mod: and `hask3.Data.Num`:mod: to see how it's done.

 Operator sections